Mischa Barton Trashes ‘Dancing With The Stars,’ Says She Was ‘So Glad To Get Kicked Off’

-Mischa Barton does not have happy memories of her time on Dancing With the Stars.
-The O.C. actress, who competed on the 22nd season of the ABC celebrity ballroom competition earlier this year, told The Ringer that she turned down multiple offers to compete on the show before finally signing on to dance with pro partner Artem Chigvintsev last spring.
+Mischa Barton does not have happy memories of her time on Dancing with the Stars.
+The O.C. actress, who competed on the 22nd season of the ABC celebrity ballroom competition earlier this year, told the Ringer that she turned down multiple offers to compete on the show before finally signing on to dance with pro partner Artem Chigvintsev last spring.
 Now, Mischa compares DWTS to The Hunger Games and says she was happy to get eliminated and part ways with Chigvintsev just two weeks into the competition.

-“I had no idea it would be so bad,” Barton told The Ringer.
+“I had no idea it would be so bad,” Barton told the Ringer.

 “I got told off by my dancer.
 I was supposed to control the costumes — I was told that I could do the design aspect of it, that’s kind of the reason why I agreed to do it.
 That didn’t happen.
 It wasn’t collaborative like a choreographer on a film set.
 I was so confused by it.
 It was like The Hunger Games.
 It was all a popularity contest.
 It was awful.
 I was so glad to get kicked off.”